seed-hypermedia/mintter/docs/nix.md

 tools, and will make sure we all use the same versions.
 You don't need `node`, `go` or anything else.

-Install Nix using official method on the website.
+Install Nix by running `curl -L https://nixos.org/nix/install | sh`.

 _IMPORTANT!
-If you are on macOS Catalina, there're some previous steps needed.
-Run `./scripts/setup-nix.sh` first, and then install Nix_
+If you are on macOS Catalina or above run `./scripts/setup-nix.sh` first, and then install Nix._ This will create a virtual volume mounted at `/nix`.
+This is needed because since Catalina you can't create arbitrary directories in `/`, and Nix _really_ wants to use `/nix`.

 ## Hermetic Toolchains